sisoje/testable-view-swiftui/README.md

 We can test both SwiftUI and MVVM versions in the same way, no hacking, no third party libs.

-We receive body-evaluation index and the view itself from our 30-lines of code "framework" so we can test if the evaluations behave like we intended:
+We receive body-evaluation index and the view itself as an async sequence from our 30-lines of code "framework" so we can test if the evaluations behave like we intended:
 ```
 func testContenModel() async throws {
     AnyViewHosting.shared.view = ContentModel()
-    for try await (index, view) in ContentModel.bodyEvaluationsPublisher().prefix(2) {
+    for try await (index, view) in ContentModel.bodyEvaluations().prefix(2) {
         switch index {
         case 0:
             XCTAssertEqual(view.counter, 0)